School of Health Sciences & Education

 |---|---|---|---|

-Master of Physician Assistant Science | Students with a baccalaureate degree may be admitted based on space availability | Plan of Study |
+Master of Physician Assistant Science | Applicants with a baccalaureate degree are eligible for the graduate-entry admission pathway | Plan of Study |

 Graduates of the SFU PA degree program will be able to provide the following services in a professional manner that is compassionate, competent, and efficient: